 - One basic action difficulty or complex activity limitation: 75.4 million (32.9)

-Does state or federal law cover my long-term disability claim?
+Does state or federal law cover your long-term disability insurance claim?

 How does an ERISA long-term disability “plan” function?